VasileiosMalt/HIVD-A-Framework-for-efficient-categorization-for-social-research/README.md

 #### 🛡️ **Safety Net (Object Detection)**

 An optional second check using object detection.
 Example: If an image is classified as "Group Selfie" but no people are detected, it's flagged for review.
+ATTENTION: YOU NEED TO ADJUST THE SPECIFIC PARAMS AND SET THIS UP.
+REQUIRES TECHNICAL KNOWLEDGE.

 > 💡 **Recommended**: Keep this ON for better accuracy.